-The Seville April Fair runs for 6 days 2 weeks after Easter, and celebrates Andalusia’s passion for sherry, fine horses, and flamenco.
+The Seville April Fair runs for 6 days 2 weeks after Easter and celebrates Andalusia’s passion for sherry, fine horses, and flamenco.
 Every day there is an endless parade of carriages and riders that lasts until the evening, with locals partying around the clock.
 Originally a livestock fair in 1847, it has now become an excuse to dress up to the nines, and many women still dress up in outlandish trajes de flamenca (flamenco-style dresses).
-Revelry continues late into the night in the hundreds of casetas (marquee tents), fuelled with sherry spritzers. • Map
+The revelry continues late into the night in the hundreds of casetas (marquee tents), fuelled with sherry spritzers. • Map

 72. Explore Barrio Santa Cruz

-One of the most fun things to do in Seville is spend hours and hours in the atmospheric maze of narrow streets that make up the city’s Barrio Santa Cruz.
+One of the most fun things to do in Seville is to spend hours and hours in the atmospheric maze of narrow streets that make up the city’s Barrio Santa Cruz.
 Some lanes are so narrow that you can touch both walls with your hands and the tiny plazas are dotted with orange trees and picturesque whitewashed houses.
 Before the expulsion of Jews from Spain in 1492, Barrio Santa Cruz was the bustling Jewish quarter, though few signs remain of the vanished community.
 Highlights include Calle Agua, lined with tiled mansions drowning in flowers; Plaza Santa Cruz, where a synagogue once stood; Plaza de los Venerables with its appealing tilework; and the orange tree-studded Plaza de Doña Elvira.

 73. Wander around the Parque de María Luisa

 South of Barrio Santa Cruz, this vast park is a favorite with families who come here to stroll the shady paths, ride the four-person quadbikes and visit the duck ponds.
-Part of the park is the fountain-studded Plaza de España, built for the 1929 Spanish Exposition, with several mini-canals that you can navigate in one of the row boats for hire.
+Part of the park is the fountain-studded Plaza de España, built for the 1929 Spanish Exposition, with several mini-canals that you can navigate in one of the rowboats for hire.
 There are 2 museums at the south end of the park – one showing off some Roman finds and another showcasing traditional costume. • Map

 74. Pamper yourself at the AIRE Ancient Baths